-Tim’s practice focuses on environmental and products liability litigation.
-He currently spends most of his time representing the largest water supplier in the United States against manufacturers and distributors of products containing toxic chemicals for contamination of the local public drinking water.
+Tim’s practice focuses on complex environmental and products liability litigation.
+He currently spends most of his time representing public entities (including state governments, and the largest groundwater-only water supplier in the United States) against manufacturers and distributors of products containing toxic chemicals that have contaminated drinking water and other natural resources.
+He also works on environmental justice matters.

 Before joining Hausfeld, Tim clerked for Justice Solomon of the Supreme Court of New Jersey, and practiced labor and employment law at a global law firm where he had the opportunity to represent a class of blind pedestrians in an action against the City of Chicago under the Americans with Disabilities Act for the City’s failure to ensure the accessibility of pedestrian signals.